-This article also shows that for long sequences (e.g., Q > 8), memory capacity becomes virtually independent of Q (see Figure 8).
-For large Q, however, the optimal pattern size is necessarily such that the network is close to dynamical instability (see Figure 9).
-Yet from the point of view of maximizing storage capacity α , the strategy of avoiding dynamical instabilities by increasing pattern size M is problematic, since α is proportional to M^{-2} (see equation 3.3).
+This paper also shows that for long sequences, e.g. Q > 8, memory capacity becomes virtually independent of Q; see Figure 8.
+For large Q, however, the optimal pattern size is necessarily such that the network is close to dynamical instability; see Figure 9.
+Yet from the point of view of maximizing storage capacity $\alpha$ , the strategy of avoiding dynamical instabilities by increasing pattern size M is problematic, since $\alpha$ is proportional to $M^{-2}$ ; see equation 3.
 In order to approach the maximal storage capacity without the danger of complete activation or silencing of the network, one rather might introduce an activity-dependent stabilization mechanism that provides a negative feedback after a certain number of time steps.
-A biological realization that is at hand is a network of inhibitory interneurons (Bragin et al., 1995; Battaglia & Treves, 1998; Traub et al., 2000; Csicsvari, Jamieson, Wise, & Buzsaki, 2003).
-This of course may come at the cost of limiting sequence length Q or reducing the detection threshold γ .
+A biological realization that is at hand is a network of inhibitory interneurons (Battaglia & Treves, 1998; Bragin et al., 1995; Csicsvari et al., 2003; Traub et al., 2000).
+This of course may come at the cost of limiting sequence length Q and/or reducing the detection threshold $\gamma$ .

-Our results for large sequence lengths Q are not immediately applicable to synfire chains (Abeles, 1991; Herrmann et al., 1995; Diesmann et al., 1999).
-The chief difficulty in translating our model into a more realistic network with continuous dynamics is to preserve the temporal separation between distinct patterns.
-The functional constraint of minimal sequence lengths is thus more likely a constraint on the temporal precision of network dynamics than on counting statistics.
-We speculate that for biological networks, spike desynchronization restricts the applicability of our results to small values of Q.
+Our results for large sequence lengths Q are not immediately applicable to synfire chains (Abeles, 1991; Diesmann et al., 1999; Herrmann et al., 1995).
+The chief difficulty for translating our model into a more realistic network with continuous dynamics is to preserve the temporal separation between distinct patterns.
+The functional constraint of minimal sequence lengths is thus more likely a constraint on the temporal precision of network dynamics rather than on counting statistics.
+We speculate that, for biological networks, spike desynchronization restricts the applicability of our results to small values of Q.

-The framework here is limited to orthogonal sequences; a particular pattern is not allowed to occur presynaptically in more than one minimal sequence.
-Nonorthogonal or loop-like sequential memories can be taken into account by, for example generalizing the framework to neurons with more than one-step memory (Dehaene, Changeux, & Nadal, 1987; Guyon, Personnaz, Nadal, & Dreyfus, 1988) or adding "internal patterns" that represent repetitions (Amit, 1988) or context (Levy, 1996).
+The framework here is limited to orthogonal sequences, i.e., a particular pattern is not allowed to occur presynaptically in more than one minimal sequence.
+Non-orthogonal, or loop-like sequential memories can be taken into account by, e.g. generalizing the framework to neurons with more than one-step memory (Dehaene et al., 1987; Guyon et al., 1988) or adding "internal patterns" that represent repetitions (Amit, 1988) or context (Levy, 1996).

 A possible neurophysiological application of our theory can be found in the hippocampus.
-During slow-wave sleep, low levels of the neuromodulator acetylcholine boost the impact of the excitatory feedback connections within CA3 (see Hasselmo, 1999, for a review).
-Slow-wave sleep goes along with a phenomenon called sharp-wave ripples, which is speculated to be a result of the replay of short sequences (Draguhn, Traub, Bibbig, & Schmitz, 2000; Csicsvari et al., 2000).
-A sharp-wave ripple burst is a pulselike incident of the local field potential in CA3 that is accompanied by 200 Hz oscillations.
-The latter are supposed to be generated by CA3 pyramidal cells (Behrens, van den Boom, de Hoz, Friedman, & Heinemann, 2005) and may reflect sequence replay (Wilson & McNaughton, 1994; Nádasdy et al., 1999; Lee & Wilson, 2002) occurring in timeslices of about 5 ms. The total duration of ripples of about 40 ms limits the number of putative events in a sequence to fewer than about eight.
-The temporal extent of a sharp wave may be controlled by inhibition (Maier, Nimmrich, & Draguhn, 2003), which would hint at dynamical stabilization of the network activity at a high level of storage capacity (see above).
+During slow-wave sleep, low levels of the neuromodulator acetylcholine boost the impact of the excitatory feedback connections within CA3; see Hasselmo (1999) for a review.
+Slow-wave sleep goes along with a phenomenon called sharp-wave ripples, which is speculated to be a result of the replay of short sequences (Csicsvari et al., 2000; Draguhn et al., 2000).
+A sharp-wave ripple burst is a pulse-like incident of the local field potential in CA3 that is accompanied by 200 Hz oscillations.
+The latter are supposed to be generated by CA3 pyramidal cells (Behrens et al., 2005) and may reflect sequence replay (Lee & Wilson, 2002; Nadasdy et al., 1999; Wilson & McNaughton, 1994) occurring in time-slices of about 5 ms. The total duration of ripples of about 40 ms limits the number of putative events in a sequence to fewer than about eight.
+The temporal extent of a sharp wave may be controlled by inhibition (Maier et al., 2003), which would hint at dynamical stabilization of the network activity at a high level of storage capacity; see above.